dseguy/phptips/tips/invoke_and_properties.rst

 Well, no. This call will yield an error, ``undefined method y``.
 PHP doesn't use the __invoke() here, as it would conflict with an existing ``y`` method.
 Also, that would make a case-sensitive method, as the property ``$Y`` doesn't exists.

-To invoke the object in the proeprty ``y``, one has to put parenthesis around the object, so that PHP can extract the object and then, invoke it safely.
+To invoke the object in the property ``y``, one has to put parenthesis around the object, so that PHP can extract the object and then, invoke it safely.

 .. image:: ../images/invoke_and_properties.png